 Variations

-- Add Greens: For an extra nutritional boost, throw in some spinach, kale, or Swiss chard during the last few minutes of cooking.
-These leafy greens will wilt into the soup and add freshness.
+- Throw in some spinach, kale, or Swiss chard during the last few minutes of cooking.

-- Spice It Up: If you like a bit of heat, consider adding a pinch of red pepper flakes or cayenne pepper for a spicy kick.
+- Add a pinch of red pepper flakes or cayenne pepper for a spicy kick.

 Instructions